 Are there any rules for open relationships?

+Open relationship problems can be handled if people adhere to the rules.
 Yes!
-All the clients that I help with transitioning to open relationships, I give them a set of rules, which are:
+All the clients that I help with transitioning to open relationships, I give them a set of rules, which are very important and must be followed diligently.
+Sometimes people ask me why do open relationships fail?

 Are open marriages legal in India?